One-child policy: Adoption and abandonment

-Transnational Adoption
+Transnational adoption

-In April of 1992, China implemented laws that enabled foreigners to adopt their orphan children.
-That same year, 206 children were adopted to the United States, according to the U.S State Department.
+In April 1992, China implemented laws that enabled foreigners to adopt their orphan children, with the number of children each orphanage could offer for international adoption being limited by the China Center of Adoption Affairs.
+That same year, 206 children were adopted to the United States, according to the U.S. State Department.
 Since then, the demand for healthy infant girls increased and transnational adoption increased rapidly.
-In accordance with this high demand, China began defining more restrictions on foreign adoption.
-These included limitations on applicant’s age, marital status, mental and physical health, income, family size, and education.
-According to the U.S State Department, there have been over 80,000 international adoptions from China since international adoptions were implemented.
+In accordance with this high demand, China began defining more restrictions on foreign adoption, including limitations on applicant's age, marital status, mental and physical health, income, family size, and education.
+According to the U.S. State Department, there have been over 80,000 international adoptions from China since international adoptions were implemented.

 As the flow of foreigners adopting from China increased, so did illicit adoption practices.
 Families in China that did not or could not keep their child would often be subject to abandonment or infanticide.
 Abandoned babies often found themselves in orphanages, ready to be adopted.
 This also made it easy for governments to engage in the trafficking of children.
-In the years between 2002 and 2005, officials in Hunan and Guangdong provinces were profiting from the buying and trafficking of approximately 1,000 abducted babies for international adoption.
+In the years between 2002 and 2005, officials in Hunan and Guangdong provinces profited from the buying and trafficking of approximately 1,000 abducted babies for international adoption.

+In 2024, China ended its international adoption programme.
+With the exception of blood relatives, transnational adoption has since ceased.

 Twins

-Since there are no penalties for multiple births, it is believed that an increasing number of couples are turning to fertility medicines to induce the conception of twins.
-According to a 2006 China Daily report, the number of twins born per year had been estimated to have doubled.
-A 2016 study concluded that the increase in the policy fine of one year's income is associated with an increase in twin births by approximately 0.07 per 1,000 births, indicating that at least one-third of the increase in twins since the 1970s can be explained by the OCP.
+Since there were no penalties for multiple births, it was believed that an increasing number of couples were turning to fertility medicine to induce the conception of twins.
+According to a 2006 China Daily report, the number of twins born per year was estimated to have doubled.
+A 2016 study concluded that the increase in the policy fine of one year's income is associated with an increase in twin births by approximately 0.07 per 1,000 births, indicating that at least one-third of the increase in twins since the 1970s could be explained by the one-child policy.